-Main Options Implication of Options Option 1 - Secure additional water from an existing source through increased capacity from the Opihi River source with upgraded treatment at Claremont The Canterbury Land and Water Regional Plan places community drinking water supplies as the highest priority in terms of water allocation and therefore it is probable that the Opihi source would not be restricted in times of drought.
+Main Options Implications of Options Option 1 - Secure additional water from an existing source through increased capacity from the Opihi River source with upgraded treatment at Claremont The Canterbury Land and Water Regional Plan places community drinking water supplies as the highest priority in terms of water allocation and therefore it is probable that the Opihi source would not be restricted in times of drought.
 In that case the probable likely minimum water availability, with Opihi capacity upgrades, would be 40 ML/d, which would therefore be able to meet a 60% increase in industrial demand.
 Ensuring sufficient water is available from the Opihi during dry periods would currently require an intake upgrade and an upgrade to the Claremont treatment process (from ozone to membrane filtration), in order to treat the poorer quality water that could occur when the take is maximised.
 An upgrade to the Opihi pipeline would also be necessary once demand has increased.
-Although this option would be a significant cost, it would supply water of a quality similar to existing and could be staged to meet demand.
-Cost: Opihi intake and staged treatment costs at \$22 million capital; pipeline and increased treatment capacity costs to meet demands of \$23 million capital.
-Operational cost increases of \$0.5 million per year.
-Benefit: Increased level of service with less risk of stringent water use restrictions being imposed due to unavailability of water.
+Although this option would be a significant cost, it would supply water of a quality similar to existing and could be staged to meet demand. • Cost: Opihi intake and staged treatment costs at \$22 million capital; pipeline and increased treatment capacity costs to meet demands of \$23 million capital.
+Operational cost increases of \$0.5 million per year. • Benefit: Increased level of service with less risk of stringent water use restrictions being imposed due to unavailability of water.
 Increased domestic and industrial demand capacity.
 Option 2 - Development of new sources and treatment Development of groundwater has risk related to developing the bore(s) to obtain the required take, and the local groundwater requires significant treatment to remove hardness, iron and manganese.
 The resultant water quality will have a detrimental impact on water users, especially industrial users that heat the water.
 This option, including a pipeline to deliver the treated water to Timaru would not be staged.
 Cost: New bore field, treatment plant, and pipeline costs of \$35 million capital.
 Operational cost increases of \$0.8 million per year.
 Benefit: Increased level of service with less risk of stringent water use restrictions being imposed due to unavailability of water, however additional water will have residual hardness components.
 Increased domestic and industrial demand capacity.
 Increased resilience.
-Option 3 - Introduction of universal urban water metering and charging (PREFERRED Universal water metering and charging results in a well documented volumetric reduction of the peak day demand of 15 to 30% (normally 20 -25%).
-OPTION) The introduction of universal urban water metering and charging is expected to result in the reduction of peak day demands of approximately 3 to 5 ML/d, which could delay the need to secure additional water for several years.
+Option 3 - Introduction of universal urban water metering and charging (PREFERRED) Universal water metering and charging results in a well documented volumetric reduction of the peak day demand of 15 to 30% (normally 20 -25%).
+The introduction of universal urban water metering and charging is expected to result in the reduction of peak day demands of approximately 3 to 5 ML/d, which could delay the need to secure additional water for several years.
 Cost: Additional capital costs of \$15 million for installation of meters on all urban connections.
 Operational cost increases of \$0.2 million per year, including charging administration.
 Meter replacement is on a 15 year cycle.
 Benefit: A reduction or deferment of capacity driven capital works would result (including intake, treatment and network upgrades).
 There would also be reduced operational treatment costs, although there would be increased water charging administration costs.
+Agreed option Option 3.
+As a result of the 2018-28 consultation process, Council has agreed to delay the implementation of the water meters until 2023/24.
+Upgrades to the Pareora River pipeline and Opihi River water intake will progress, and other water options will continue to be investigated.